finagle/roc/README.md

  ( see the handling of Timestamps With TimeZone above).

 ## Motivation
 Why create your own when there is an existing implementation?
-Three reasons
+Two reasons

 1. The current [finagle-postgres][finagle-postgresql-existing] was developed pre [Finagle 6.x][finagle-changelog] and does not use modern finagle abstractions.
 These are core enough to require what amounts to a complete rewrite of the driver.
-2. Selfishly, I want to learn more about Finagle internals, and nothing is a better teacher than writing the code yourself.
-3. The current project lacks a true owner - Twitter decided to give the Open Source team a [long vacation][twitter-long-vacation] last fall, and since then only a handful of projects are being actively managed.
+2. The current project lacks a true owner - Twitter decided to give the Open Source team a [long vacation][twitter-long-vacation] last fall, and since then only a handful of projects are being actively managed.

 It is absolutely the goal of this project to become the reference implementation, and hopefully be moved into the [Finagle ecosystem][finagle-ecosystem].